 Be flexible & consider different regions: For educators with aspirations of teaching English abroad, who are well into their sixties, teaching in most non-native English-speaking countries throughout the world will be their best bet.
 You will find the fewest (if any) age restrictions for older English teachers in Latin American nations like Nicaragua, Costa Rica, Peru, Mexico, Panama, Chile, etc. tend to have.
 We highly recommend that you consider Latin America as an option for your teaching career, not only due to fewer age restrictions, but also because these countries offer sufficient opportunities to you to have a great international teaching experience, apart from being quite welcoming to retirees and other prospective English teachers from around the world.
 On the other hand, you can also look for opportunities in Asian countries like Malaysia and Thailand.

 Be prepared to attend in-person interview: Don’t just rely on your online application and interview.
 Schools in places where more senior English teachers can find opportunities typically require teachers to appear for in-person interviews.
 More than half of the world’s English teaching jobs require candidates to appear for interviews regardless of age or citizenship.
 One specific reason why school may find it hard to hire older teachers is that they don’t have as much confidence in their physical health/abilities.
 Whether you are teaching in the Middle-east, Thailand, or Ecuador, teaching any subject can be physically and mentally demanding.
 In-person interviews show that you are in good health enhances your employability.
+On the other side, with many online teaching options nowadays, you can also look for teaching English online if you are not comfortable with travelling.

 Plan on breaking even financially: Unless you have a really good amount of experience as a teacher while moving to the Middle East, most senior English teachers with English teaching jobs abroad should not count on saving any significant amount of money.
 Although, there are instances where many teachers abroad in their 50s and 60s are earning and saving substantial amounts of money, nevertheless, do not go into teaching English overseas with the assumption that you are going to be saving a great deal of your pay check, or else you will be in for a lot of let-downs.
 Moreover, don’t think of supporting other family members financially much while teaching English abroad, particularly if you do not have a professional background in education.